Southern Highroads Trail: History

 Incorporated in 1992, this scenic driving trail is supported by local, state, and nationwide organizations to give travelers an opportunity to view selected scenic parts of the lower Appalachian Trail and the Blue Ridge Mountain area.
 It was put together by an accumulation of country highways in the south that had significance in terms of history or natural beauty.

 The Southern Highroads Trail is an important historical route that brings visitors face-to-face with the rich history and legends from the region's past.
 This was the homeland of the Cherokee Nation.
 The route encompasses the Chieftain's Trail which memorializes the Trail of Tears.
 Visitors can learn about the Cherokee Indians, and also the early settlers that came in search of gold, set up farms and made their homes here.

 There are also many old railroad towns here, and some red brick courthouses that are the oldest in the United States, with many buildings being included on the National Historic Register.
-There are also many important Civil War battlefields in close proximity to the trail.
+There are also many important Civil War battlefields close to the trail.